You can find an image gallery of all the pics here

 With the fuse panel, a new turn signal stalk, a bunch of 14ga wire, and a boatload of connectors, I was ready to rewire the dash.
 For this, I had to reverse engineer the Citicar service manual schematic, which was unreadable.
 The ‘official’ Citicar schematic shows all the flasher/relay ‘logic’ behind the turn signals as happening in a ‘Turn Signal Relay Board’, which is not documented anywhere.
 Wires are just missing on the service manual schematic.
 I had to re-make the schematic.
 Compare a section of the old and new schematics, both showing the same bits of the entire circuit:

 Wiring up a few switches and a fuse box is easy.
-Very easy, and there’s no way it could take an entire year.
+Very easy, and there’s no way it could take literal years.
 The motor and controller were another story.

-With the 12V electronics done, the goal was to wire in the motor controller that came with the car and possibly take it down to Ocean Beach Cars and Coffee on the last Sunday of the month.
+With the 12V electronics done, the goal was to wire in the motor controller that came with the car and possibly take it down to Ocean Beach Cars and Coffee.
 As noted in Part 1, this car came with a motor controller, a Curtis 1209-5501 rated for 48V / 450A.
 Taking notes from the manual for this controller, I finished the schematic and wired the whole thing up.
 Additionally, because I didn’t want to deal with the old forward/reverse contactor (it was chooched), I purchased a new F/R contactor off of eBay for $100.

 After wiring everything up according to the controller manual, I turned everything on, and…. nothing.
 The motor didn’t spin, and following the troubleshooting steps in the controller manual discovered the controller was faulty.
 I could have the controller rebuilt for $450, but another used controller is available on eBay for $200.
 This “new” controller is a slight upgrade over the controller that came with the car – the eBay controller goes up to 72V.
 Judging from a few Citicar message board threads and the fact I live in the hilliest city in America, this should be a welcome upgrade.